igrishaev/deed/readme.md

 The functions above encode and decode a single value.
 That's OK for primitive types and maps but not good for vast collections.
-For example, if you encode a vector of 10M items into a file and read it back, you'll get the same vector of 10M items back.
-Most likely you don't need all of these at once: you'd better to iterate on them one by one.
+For example, if you encode a vector of 10M items into a file and read it back, you'll get the same vector of 10M items.
+That's unlikely you need all of these at once: you'd better to iterate on them one by one.

 This is the case that `encode-seq-to` and `decode-seq-from` functions cover.
 The